-The following may also be taken into account during the vetting process: Fixed Penalty Notices (non-motoring offences), Juvenile / Adult informed warnings, Penalty Notice for Disorder (PND), Discretionary Disposal and Community Resolutions.
+Service Vetting Unit will consider all police determinations.
+In addition to convictions, this will include cautions, Fixed Penalty Notices (non-motoring offences), Juvenile / Adult informed warnings, Penalty Notice for Disorder (PND), Discretionary Disposal and Community Resolutions.

-Following are some of the considerations that the Panel will take into account -
+When assessing previous criminal history, the Vetting Panel will take into account -

 - 1. The nature and gravity of the offence(s); - 2.
 The extent and nature of the offending; the length of time since the last offence; - 3.
 Your age at the time of the offence(s); - 4.
 Whether you disclosed all relevant information relating to criminal convictions and related matters; - 5.
 Any associated information in relation to the offence(s) which may suggest an unsuitability to hold vetting clearance; - 6.
-Any organisational and/or reputational risk to PSNI.
+Any organisational and/or reputational risk to the Police Service of Northern Ireland.